hanshoglund/vitry/manual.md

 ## Instrumentation

-The concept of instrumentation (or *orchestration*) may be generalized to represent the distribution of a set of events across a set of *performers* or *ensembles*.
+The concept of instrumentation may be generalized to represent the distribution of a set of events across a set of *performers* or *ensembles*.
 This concept is useful not only for orchestral music, but also for distribution of events across synthesizers, or even virtual performers such as sub-processes of a generative piece.

 The atomic unit of instrumentation is the performer, defined as a receiver of musical events.
 There is no theoretical distinction between a vocal, instrumental or virtual performer, but we provide these synonyms for convenience.